tinganho/csm-spec/Readme.md

 All function nodes in this tree have start positions and end positions.
 So it know exactly how to strip off non-used functions from your source code.

+### Source-mapping
+For those who want to enable source-map support might think it will be an issue during strip off.
+But we solve this issue by having a strip-off-map applied on top of the source-map.

 ## Annotations
 You must make annotations in your code to mark if a function is for server-side or client-side usage.